 Titanic also carried 48 buoyancy rings.
 These would inevitably prove to be more a decorative component of Titanic than a practical one.

-Had Titanic sunk in warmer waters closer to the equator both of these flotation devices may have proved some worth to the many people that were listed as drowned.
-In actual fact most of the deceased listed as drowned would have died of hypothermia prior to drowning.
+Had Titanic sunk in warmer waters closer to the equator, both of these flotation devices may have proved some worth to the many people listed as drowned?
+In actual fact, most of the deceased listed as drowned would have died of hypothermia before drowning.
 The water temperature was predicted to be around one degree Celsius which is estimated to be fatal in less than 15 minutes of exposure.

-Whilst there are many elements which are not even discussed here add up to Titanic’s demise these three elements did play a crucial role.
+While many elements that are not even discussed here add up to Titanic’s demise, these three elements did play a crucial role.

 One positive outcome from the tragedy was that Titanic would be the catalyst for revolutionizing maritime safety after such a huge loss of life.
 Long term, she definitely saved more lives than she claimed.